StanJBrown/playground/docs/api/gp/tree/tree_parser.md

     Args:

-        node (TreeNode):
+        node (Node):
             node to start traversing from (usually node is the root)

-        stack (list of TreeNode):
+        stack (list of Node):
             stack in post-order form

     Returns:

-        A list of TreeNode in post-order form
+        A list of Node in post-order form

 ### parse_tree(tree, node, depth=None, stack=None)